Turner State Bank (Edinburg, IL)

 Article Text

-Planes Rush Cash To Taylorville To Stop Bank Run Confidence Renews As Money Arrives From Federal Reserve Out of the sky yesterday dropped money bags to bring renewed faith to a panic stricken town and stave off a bank run which would almost certainly have resulted in empty vaults nt the only bank which remained open.
-The drone of an airplane motor was the signal that the day was saved and that the line of 250 depositors in front of the Farmers National Bank need have no fears of not getting their money.
-Almost like magic the line faded away and another formed-custimers redepositing the money they earlier had withdrawn.
-Relief was rushed by airplane to the Farmers Bank by Chicago Federal Reserve officials as soon as they learned that Taylorville's other three banks had been closed and that a dangerous run had started.
-Today bank examiners were scanning books of the three closed banks and three others in nearby towns.
+AIRPLANE BRINGS MONEY TO BANKS Arrival of Cash Turns Run Into Depositors' Rush Taylorville, 111., Oct.
+19 (A)--Out of the sky yesterday dropped money bags to bring renewed faith to a panic stricken town and stave off a bank run which would almost certainly have resulted in empty vaults at the only bank which remained open.
+The drone of an airplane motor was the signal that the day was saved and that the line of 250 depositors in front of the Farmers' National bank need have no fears of not getting their money.
+Almost like magic the line faded away and another formed--customers redepositing the money they earlier had withdrawn.
+Relief was rushed by airplane to the Farmers' bank by Chicago federal reserve officials as soon as they learned that Taylorville's other three banks had been closed.
+Today bank examiners were scanning the books of the three closed banks and banks in three other nearby towns.
 Thus far, "frozen assets" have been unofficially blamed for the shutdowns.
-The banks that have closed are: John B. Colgrove and Co., State Bank; the Taylorville National Bank. and the First National Bank. all of Taylorville; the Citizens State Bank and the Turner State Banks both of Edinburg, and the State Bank of Taylorville merchants confident that the banks' conditions were sound, basically advertised today that they would accept checks payable on any of the banks for merchandise.
-Crops were both blamed for the difficulty and looked to for relief.
-Failure of approximately 50 per cent of the corn crop was believed to have caused the frozen assets, while the soy bean crop, now being harvested, Is expected to ease the situation.
+The banks that have been closed are: John B. Colegrove & Company, State Bank, the Taylorville National bank, and the First National bank. all of Taylorville; the Citizens' State bank and the Turner State banks, both of Edinburg, the State bank of Bulpitt.

 Article from Evening Star, October 19, 1929